Normandy cities and towns in 1944

 The Americans, during the phase of preparation of the airborne operations preliminary to landing in Normandy, place the village of Sainte-Mère-Eglise in the heart of the jump zones of the 82nd Airborne Division.
 It is the 505th Parachute Infantry Regiment (505th PIR) commanded by Colonel William E. Ekman who is in charge of seizing the municipality in the early hours of D-Day, which entrusts this mission to Lieutenant-Colonel Edward C. Krause commanding the third battalion.
 In order to simplify the taking of Sainte-Mère-Eglise, the Americans define a jump zone directly to the north-west of the village, between the Merderet river and the national road 13, coded drop zone “O”).

 Downtown Sainte-Mère-Eglise, a few hours before the arrival of the allied paratroopers, a fire broke out in the house of Madame Pommier around 11 pm on June 5, 1944.
-Transformed into a huge brazier a few minutes later despite efforts Of the inhabitants to extinguish it, this fire serves as a reference point in the night to the American pilots.
+Transformed into a huge brazier a few minutes later despite efforts of the inhabitants to extinguish it, this fire serves as a reference point in the night to the American pilots.
 Shortly after 01:50, a stick of company F of the second battalion of the 505th PIR was mistakenly dropped over the town: the Germans, already alerted twenty minutes earlier by the release of two sticks of the 506th PIR of the 101st Airborne Division on The place of the church, pull on the American paras.
-At least one member of the Fox Company falls in the blaze of the burning house, Private Charles P. Blanckenship.
+At least one member of the Fox Company falls in the blaze of the burning house.
 The parachutes of soldiers Steele and Russel cling to the church and only the latter manages to get out of this bad step immediately.
-John Steele remained hanging on the bell tower for 45 minutes, injured by a flake of Flak’s shell during his jump, before being taken prisoner by the Germans: the lines of his parachute were cut by soldier Rudolf May, In the church steeple during the battle.
+John Steele remained hanging on the bell tower for 45 minutes, injured by a flake of Flak’s shell during his jump, before being taken prisoner by the Germans: the lines of his parachute were cut by Rudolf May and Rudi Escher, who stayed in the church steeple during the battle.

 The parachutes of the 505th PIR on drop zone “O” after the arrival of the scouts begin at 01:51 on June 6, 1944, in accordance with the plans of Operation Boston (which consists of the aerial of the 82nd Airborne Division).
 The 118 sticks were released under excellent conditions and the 505th PIR recorded the best results of all the US airborne regiments deployed during the night of June 5-6, 1944: 60 sticks (50% of the regiment) Land on goal or within one kilometer of the center of the jump zone and 20 sticks are within a circle of three kilometers radius around the drop zone.
 In total, 75% of the 505th PIR is close to its rally point.
 The other elements are scattered in the Cotentin region.
 The 505th paratroopers are accompanied by the division’s staff, the 307th Engineer and the 456th Parachute Field Artillery Battalion (PFAB) with its two howitzers.